Getting Started with Windows Forms Syntax Editor

 Adding EditControl via code

-To add the control manually in C#, follow the given steps:
+To add the control manually, follow these steps:

 -

-Create a C# or VB application via Visual Studio.
+Create a C# or VB.NET application in Visual Studio.

 -